JeremyRand/namecoin.org/contribute/gsoc-2018/index.md

 **Possible Mentors**: Jeremy, Daniel?, Ryan?, Joseph?, Brandon????, Hugo????

 ## Search Engine / Metrics

+**TODO: I think Jonas is already working on this, should we remove it from the GSoC list?  -Jeremy**

 When we're asked how many people use Namecoin, what they use it for, and what example Namecoin websites exist, we currently have to say that we don't know.
 This is a totally unnecessary conundrum; the blockchain is public and the websites are public.
 You can help us learn more about how Namecoin is used in the real world by creating a search engine and metrics analysis system for Namecoin.
 Since Namecoin is decentralized, the decentralized search engine YaCy would be a great fit for this.
 This project idea has two components: